ykotseruba/JAAD/README.md

 # Annotations
 JAAD annotations are organized according to video clip names.
 There are three types of labels, pedestrians (samples with behavior annnotations), peds (bystanders that are far away and do not interact with the driver) and people (groups of pedestrians).
 Each pedestrian has a unique id in the form of `0_<video_id>_< pedestrian_number>`.
 Pedestrians with behavior annotations have a letter 'b' at the end of their id, e.g. `0_1_3b`.
 The annotations for people also follow the same pattern with the exception of ending with letter 'p', e.g. `0_5_2p`.

-All samples are annotated with bounding boxes using two-point coordinates (top-left, bottom_right) `[x1, y1, x2, y2]`.
+All samples are annotated with bounding boxes using two-point coordinates (top-left, bottom-right) `[x1, y1, x2, y2]`.
 The bounding boxes have corresponding occlusion tags.
 The occlusion values are either 0 (no occlusion), 1 (partial occlusion >25%) or 2 (full occlusion >75%).

  According to their types, the annotations are divided into 5 groups:<br/>
 **Annotations**: These include pedestrian bounding box coordinates, occlusion information and activities (e.g. walking, looking).
 The activities are provided only for a subset of pedestrians.
 These annotations are one per frame per label.<br/>